nikkhav/elliot-hotel/README.md

 # Elliot Hotel

-Welcome to the README for Elliot Hotel, a pet project created by [Your Name].
+Welcome to the README for Elliot Hotel, a pet project created by Nikita Khavkin.
 This project is a simple website that showcases a fictional hotel named Elliot Hotel.
 The website includes information about the hotel's amenities, location, and pricing.

 ## Getting Started